Final report for GNE17-153

 This proposal is part of a recently funded USDA-NIFA-ORG project (award #2016-51106-25713) entitled “Developing advanced perennial legume-grass mixtures harvested as stored feeds to improve herd productivity and mitigate greenhouse gas emissions in organic dairies in the Northeast”.
 The scope of this larger USDA-NIFA-ORG project includes integrated research and educational approaches to mitigate greenhouse gas emissions through dairy cattle nutrition and agronomic trials in synchrony with outreach activities such as workshops and eOrganic webinars.
 In the current project, we are proposing 2 complementary research objectives and we will capitalize on the established outreach platform to deliver our Legume-Grass Mixture Feeding Guide, which is the direct educational product of the present submission to Northeast SARE.
 Our proposal addresses the Northeast SARE priorities: “reduction of environmental and health risks in agriculture” and “improved productivity, the reduction of costs, and the increase of net farm income”.

 Specific objectives of this proposal include:

-Objective 1: IDENTIFY AND QUANTIFY RUMEN MICROOBIOTA
+Objective 1: IDENTIFY AND QUANTIFY RUMINAL MICROOBIOTA

 Identify and quantify ruminal microorganisms (i.e., bacteria, protozoa, and methanogens) in cows fed baleage harvested from different legume-grass mixtures designed to yield high energy:N ratio.